Disneyland Paris Tips and Tricks for First Timers (2025)

 Central Paris to Disneyland Paris

-Note that this is a commuter train and can be very busy, at least until you get further out of the city.
+Note that RER A is a commuter train and can be very busy, at least until you get further out of the city.

-Marne-la-Vallée Chessy Station is next to Disney Village and a few minutes walk from the two park gates.
+Marne-la-Vallée Chessy Station is next to Disney Village and a 2-minute walk from the two park gates.

 Eurostar Train